-The idea of big data has its roots in the 1960s, when computers began to store and process large data sets in data centers.
-The term really emerged in the early 2000s, though, when statisticians realized the magnitude of information collected online—especially via social media and e-commerce platforms.
-New software tools such as Hadoop enabled big data analytics on a new level, and also paved the way for distributed data storage.
+The idea of big data has its roots in the 1960s when computers began to store and process large data sets in data centers.
+However, the term big data didn’t really emerge until the early 2000s, when statisticians realized the magnitude of information collected online—especially via social media and e-commerce platforms.
+New software tools such as Hadoop enabled big data analytics on a new level and paved the way for distributed data storage.

-While human interaction with online platforms painted the early picture of big data (for example, Amazon’s product recommendation algorithm is based on data it collects from individual users), the IoT is increasingly driving its development.
+While human interaction with online platforms painted the early picture of big data (for example, Amazon’s product recommendation algorithm is based on data it collects from individual users), the internet of things (IoT) is increasingly driving its development.
 IoT sensors and devices generate tremendous amounts of data, and businesses are using analytics to interpret it.

 To define the term, IBM originated the “Three Vs” of big data.
 More recently, the list has expanded to five:

 Big data typically involves large quantities (terabytes or petabytes) of chaotic, unstructured information.
 To utilize the data, organizations must find ways to sort and manage it.

 Big data isn’t only high in volume — it’s also streaming in at a high velocity (imagine a fire hose).
 In a digitally connected world, data is generated at staggering speeds, and organizations must find ways to keep up — especially if they need to extract real-time insights.